 This class will focus on teaching students how to communicate effectively in Spanish in their daily situations in Spain.
 In addition, the curriculum of the Spanish class will be connected to the program's cultural activities and field trips.
 Students' assessment will be based on homework, class participation, three compositions, and two exams (midterm and final).

-- Airfare - average price subject to when and where you buy your ticket - $1,600
+Airfare (average price subject to when and where your buy your ticket - $1,600)

 Program fees will be posted to your MyUW student account and can be paid the same way that you pay tuition and other fees.
 Check your MyUW Account periodically for due dates.

 A large percentage of UW students utilize financial aid to study abroad.
 Most types of financial aid can be applied to study abroad fees.

 You can submit a revision request to increase the amount of aid for the quarter you are studying abroad.
 These additional funds are usually awarded in the form of loans.
 To apply, fill out a revision request form, attach the budget sheet (available via the link at the top of this brochure) and submit these documents to the Office of Student Financial Aid.
 For more information about this process, consult the Financial Aid section of our website.

 Consult the Financial Aid section of our website for more information on applying for financial aid, special considerations for summer and early fall programs, and budgeting and fundraising tips.

 There are many scholarships designed to fund students studying abroad.
 The UW administers a study abroad scholarship program and there are national awards available as well.